vimscientist69/dotfiles/readme.md

 - [x] Setup Discord presence in Neovim
 - [x] Setup Wakatime in Neovim
 - [x] Be able to preview images in Neovim
-- [ ] Set mapping to focus back on open neovim editor in current session using harpoon (there is a section where it gives you a bind you can put inside your tmux config to do exactly that)
+- [x] Set mapping to focus back on open neovim editor in current session using harpoon (there is a section where it gives you a bind you can put inside your tmux config to do exactly that)
-- [ ] Run specific code blocks in Neovim
 - [x] Execute tests in Neovim
 - [ ] Go through ThePrimeagen and TJ Devries dotfiles and implement what is good
 - [ ] Setup debugger in Neovim